ionathanch/ionathanch.github.io/_posts/2020-12-28-thulium-failure.md

 ### Step -1: Replace the Server Completely

 Several problems were encountered from the get-go, each one worse than the other.
 First, I burned a Ubuntu Server ISO to my USB drive using `pv ubuntu-20.04.1-live-server-amd64.iso > /dev/sdb` as root, but got a weird `isolinux.bin is missing or corrupt` error when trying to boot from it.
-I ended up using `gnome-disks` from `gnome-disk-utility` to erase the drive, then write ("restore", in Gnome Disks terms) the ISO.
+I ended up using `gnome-disks` to erase the drive, then write ("restore", in their terms) the ISO.

 Then I tried to boot from the drive, but only got `Error 1962: No operating system found.
 Press any key to repeat boot sequence.` Changing from UEFI boot to legacy boot and changing from AHCI to IDE (and combinations thereof) in the BIOS didn't work.
 In the end, I moved Victor from the original server computer to the desktop computer it originally came from, and things booted up fine.
 I'm not really sure what's going on here, but this took me an entire day to figure out, so I'm going to leave it at what works.
 I'm basically turning my desktop computer into the server at this point, and the computer that was originally the server will become a regular desktop.